dbould/zf2_prep/zf2.prep.md

 ### Adapter

-To use Zend DB an adapter must be instantiated with taking config of database credentials and details as first argument.
+To use Zend DB an adapter must be instantiated taking config of database credentials and details as first argument.

 **DriverInterface**